alemidev/abot/README.md

 * Run bot : `python bot.py`.
 First time it will request your phone number and a verification code.

 ## config file
-The defualt config contains the usable fields already.
+The default config contains the usable fields already.
 You just need to fill in `api_id` and `api_hash`.
 You can add a section `[database]` with `username` and `password` for your MongoBD (if you run one).
 By default, modules `crawler`, `inline` and `logger` will be excluded.
 You can remove them from the `exclude` block to enable them again.
 Be warned that `crawler` will make your account super fishy, `logger` requires